HarryLovesCode/Vulkan-API-Book/chap03/chap03.md

 Here is the documentation for each field we get back:

-- `apiVersion` -  The version of Vulkan supported by the device (encoded).
+- `apiVersion` is the version of Vulkan supported by the device (encoded).
-- `driverVersion` - The vendor-specified version of the driver.
+- `driverVersion` is the vendor-specified version of the driver.
-- `vendorID` - A unique identifier for the physical device vendor.
+- `vendorID` is a unique identifier for the vendor of the physical device.
-- `deviceID` - A unique identifier for the physical device among devices available from the vendor.
+- `deviceID` is a unique identifier for the physical device among devices available from the vendor.
-- `deviceType` - A `VkPhysicalDeviceType` specifying the type of device.
+- `deviceType` is a `VkPhysicalDeviceType` specifying the type of device.
-- `deviceName` - A null-terminated UTF-8 string containing the name of the device.
+- `deviceName` is a null-terminated UTF-8 string containing the name of the device.
-- `pipelineCacheUUID` - An array of size VK_UUID_SIZE, containing 8-bit values that represent a universally unique identifier for the device.
+- `pipelineCacheUUID` is an array of size `VK_UUID_SIZE`, containing 8-bit values that represent a universally unique identifier for the device.
-- `limits` - The `VkPhysicalDeviceLimits` structure which specifies device-specific limits of the physical device.
+- `limits` is the `VkPhysicalDeviceLimits` structure which specifies device-specific limits of the physical device.
-- `sparseProperties` - The `VkPhysicalDeviceSparseProperties` structure which specifies various sparse related properties of the physical device.
+- `sparseProperties` is the `VkPhysicalDeviceSparseProperties` structure which specifies various sparse related properties of the physical device.

 And, just for reference, the definition for `VkPhysicalDeviceType` looks like this: